jviteMx/AMDCapstone/Documentation/README.md

 	3.) to view the data base enter command: showdb

-9.To load database information see next step.
+9.To load data to database, see next heading.
 NOTE: BEFORE YOU RUN THE DASHBOARD DATA HAS TO BE LOADED TO THE DATABASE.

 10.To run the dashboard container.
 Make sure image is up and runing. in mongo_read.py make sure that your url to acces the database matches the name of the container created and the ports for it.